Animated Spiral Rotation - xelsed.ai

 galaxyRadius number

-The maximum distance from the center where stars can appear.
-Set to 450, defining the outer edge of the galaxy.
+The maximum distance stars can be placed from the center, defining the overall size of the galaxy.

 let galaxyRadius = 450;